benhenshaw/rhythm/doc/final.md

 # Introduction
 When setting out to develop a video game -- as with any software -- there are many choices one can make: platforms, languages, libraries, and more.
 It is very common in modern game development to use a 'game engine', such as Unity\[7] or Unreal\[8], or any number of libraries\[9]\[10].
 As these tools are available and accessible, many developers rely on them and do not build their games from scratch.
 I argue that this causes a subtle stagnation of the technologies that are used in game development, and of the design of the games themselves.
 Each library or engine will have its own strengths and weaknesses, and this imparts some friction on the development process.
 An engine developer can only account for so much, so a designer using an engine may find it difficult to design something new that pushes the boundaries of the medium.

 In this document, I describe the process of developing the technical components of a video game; the parts that one could call an 'engine'.
 These technical components are *not* intended to be generic and applicable to the design of any game.
-They are designed to support a specific game; one that roughly models the video games 'Rhythm Tengoku' (2006) and 'WarioWare' (2003), both of which were released on the Nintendo Game Boy Advance.
-These games feature mini-games, often use a small number of inputs, and have a humorous theme, represented in their graphics and mechanics.
-I chose these games as inspiration both because I enjoy them, and because they did not appear to require a large amount of complex technology as they do not use 3D graphics, have simulated physics, or rely on complex input systems, among other reasons.
+They are designed to support a specific game: one that roughly models the video games 'Rhythm Tengoku' (2006) and 'WarioWare' (2003).
+I have chosen to do this as an attempt to avoid the constraints of any currently available game engines, and to learn more about (and document) how to write the technical systems that support a video game.

+Both Rhythm Tengoku and WarioWare feature 2D graphics, game-play that is divided up into mini-games, they often use a small number of inputs, have a humorous theme, and were both released on the Nintendo Game Boy Advance; they were in-fact developed by much of the same team.
+I chose these games as inspiration both because I enjoy them, and because they do not have complex designs.
+These are 'rhythm' games, which are mostly concerned with the players ability to tap a button to music.
+They do not have complex simulation or player decision making, narrative or vast amounts of content.
+Drawing inspiration from these games in particular allows the focus of the project to be on the supporting technical systems and not the game-play of the game.

 One might question the decision to build engine-level technology that is not designed to support many kinds of games.
 Firstly, I did not want to tackle the problem of developing a generic game engine, as I do not advocate their use[^1].
 Secondly, I think that generic solutions are not good solutions.
 I believe one always has a specific problem at hand and should design a solution that best solves that problem.
 In my opinion, a lot of poor quality software is built by combining a set of generic solutions to perform a specific task.
 Therefore, I want all of the code in the project to work together to directly solve the problems put forward by the design of the game.

 [^1]: See [Appendix A] for more on this topic.

+\pagebreak

 ## Goals
 Before I began the project, I had a set of goals.
 See the conclusion in section 7 for an evaluation of how well the goals were met.